tarantool/doc/doc/dev_guide/building_documentation.rst

      cd ~/tarantool-doc
-     make clean         # unnecessary, added for good luck rm CMakeCache.txt  # unnecessary, added for good luck cmake .            # start initiating
+     make clean         # unnecessary, added for good luck rm CMakeCache.txt  # unnecessary, added for good luck cmake .            # initiate

-3. Build a local version of the existing documentation package.
+3. Build a local version of the documentation.

    Run the ``make`` command with an appropriate option to specify which documentation version to build.